AndrewKats/RelEx/README.md

 Relation extraction built over Apache OpenNLP.
 This tool can be used to train and use a relation extraction model.

+The code is compatible with Apache OpenNLP 1.6.0

 Reations are defined between named entities, specifically, from a parent entity to a child entity.
 The named entities are specified using Span objects (opennlp.tools.util.Span) and the relation between two entities is defined using a String.

 # Training API